boldingd/EclipsePhaseContent/TQZ-GC.md

 > The Titan Quarantine Zone Guard Cooperative is an alternative player-character faction for Eclipse Phase, based off a group mentioned in the *Morph Recognition Guide*.
 >
-> Many groups have trouble with the Panopticon (the open, ubiquitously-surveilled societies of Eclipse Phase), and the very high requirement for secrecy required of a Firewall team; in my experience as a GM, groups can frequently spend much more time struggling with the implications of the panoptican than they spend resolving the mystery itself.
+> Many groups have trouble with the Panopticon (the open, ubiquitously-surveilled societies of Eclipse Phase), and the very high requirement for secrecy that it requires of a Firewall team; in my experience as a GM, groups can frequently spend much more time struggling with the implications of the panopticon than they spend resolving the mystery itself.
 >
 > The goal in creating the TQZ-GC is to offer a faction similar to Firewall, that supports telling many of the same kinds of stories, but that relaxes the need for absolute secrecy and paranoia.
 > (And maybe allows players to spend a little more time tromping around in battle armor with plasma guns, which players also seem to enjoy.)